-Explanatory notes to Table A8 - Cash Backed Reserves/Accumulated Surplus Reconciliation
+Explanatory notes to Table A8 - Cash Backed Reserves/Accumulated Surplus

+Reconciliation

 - 1. The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 Funding a Municipal Budget. - 2.
 In essence the table evaluates the funding levels of the budget by firstly forecasting the cash and investments at year end and secondly reconciling the available funding to the liabilities/commitments that exist. - 3.
-The outcome of this exercise would either be a surplus or deficit.
-A deficit would indicate that the applications exceed the cash and investments available and would be indicative of noncompliance with the MFMA requirements that the municipality's budget must be "funded". - 4.
+The 2021/22 financial year budget is funded with R 10,696 million. - 4.
 As part of the budgeting and planning guidelines that informed the compilation of the 2021/22 MTREF the end objective of the medium-term framework was to ensure the budget is funded aligned to section 18 of the MFMA. - 5.
 As can be seen the budget has been modelled to ensure that the budget is funded.